 - GoCD is a highly customizable open-source tool that supports both Windows and Linux.

 - It follows an easy setup process for pipeline deployment in software development.
-You can handle complex workflows with executing tasks in parallel along with dependency management.
+You can handle complex workflows by executing tasks in parallel, along with dependency management.

 - It Supports Testing.

-- GoCD supports automation of the project life cycle from code check-in to deployment over a server by following the step by step approach from building the code and then testing again test cases, Finally deploying to the dedicated server.
+- GoCD supports automation of the project life cycle from code check-in to deployment over a server by following the step by step approach from building the code and then testing test cases again, Finally deploying to the dedicated server.

 - It’s a server that models, visualizes and executes the continuous delivery pipeline.

 Key Features of Jenkins

 - Jenkins is also open source and also free for users around the world.

 - Can perform both Continuous Delivery and Continuous Integration operations in software development.